chocolatey/docs/input/en-us/features/install-directory-override.md

 - Chocolatey for Business (and Pro) can override the installation directory for compatible installer types automatically.
 - Save countless hours determining installers, their switches and the correct way to pass those switches.

 The image shows installing 1password with Chocolatey for Business.
-The command passed is `choco install 1password -s . -y --dir c:\1password`, then shows that Chocolatey automatically determines the installer requires `/DIR="c:\1password"` and installs it to the proper location.
+The command passed is `choco install 1password --source . -y --dir c:\1password`, then shows that Chocolatey automatically determines the installer requires `/DIR="c:\1password"` and installs it to the proper location.
 -->

 ## See It In Action